Independent Test Generation for RESTful APIs: Evaluation

+For runs with the default LLM model, deepseek-chat, the timeout for test generation was set to $1$ hour as in previous work.
+However, the largest test generation time observed was 35 minutes.
+LLM inference costs never exceed USD $\$0.10$ ($700$k tokens) for any benchmark.
+These results show that by targeting the LLM to the specific aspect of generation where it's abilities are most effective, \projName is able to generate high-quality test suites in a reasonable amount of time and at a low cost (or even completely locally).

-Our default model in the experimental evaluation is deepseek-chat.
-To evaluate \btgen's sensitivity to the choice of LLM, we re-ran our coverage experiments on the \emph{Market} application, which has a variety of input features/types and elicited a large range of reported coverages in prior work.
-We experimented with four alternatives to cover models from different providers that are 1) the most recent/advanced foundation model available with GPT-5, 2) models of similar generations to deepseek-chat but different families with GPT-4o and Gemini-2.0-flash, and 3) a mid-size open-source model with GPT-OSS 20B.
+To evaluate \projName's sensitivity to the choice of LLM, we re-ran our coverage experiments on the \emph{Market} application, which has a variety of input features/types and elicited a large range of reported coverages in prior work.
+We experimented with four alternatives to cover models from different providers that are 1) a recent/advanced foundation model with GPT-5, 2) models of similar generations to deepseek-chat but different families with GPT-4o and Gemini-2.0-flash, and 3) a mid-size open-source model with GPT-OSS 20B.

 \Cref{fig:models_comparison} shows the results for the four alternative models, GPT-5, GPT-4o, Gemini-2.0-flash, and GPT-OSS 20B, along with the baseline results from deepseek-chat and the previous state-of-the-art results AutoRestTest~\cite{autoresttest}.
 As can be seen, all of the foundation models, GPT-5, GPT-4o, Gemini-2.0-flash and DeepSeek, achieve similar coverage results with only minor variations (less than 5\%) in coverage metrics.
 Using the smaller open-source model, GPT-OSS 20B, results in lower coverage, a reduction of $18\%$ line and $7\%$ branch coverage, but still outperforms the previous state-of-the-art results by $54\%$ and $66\%$ respectively.